svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Changing the looper's volume](./resources/changing-looper-volume.jpg)

-Alternatively, you can instantly change the volume of the individual looper between 0 and 100 by double clicking on digits 1 to 4:
+Alternatively, you can instantly change the volume of the individual looper between 0 and 100 by double-clicking on digits 1 to 4:

 ![Mute unmute loopers](./resources/mute-unmute-looper.jpg)